 Consider buying a foreclosed home from the original owner.
-Sometime you may be able to get a great deal buying a home from someone of is not quite in foreclosure, but is looking to get rid of the property anyway.
-You maybe able to negotiate a real deal, if they are really anxious to get out of that mortgage.
+Sometimes you may be able to get a great deal buying a home from someone of is not quite in foreclosure but is looking to get rid of the property anyway.
+You may be able to negotiate a real deal f they are really anxious to get out of that mortgage.

 Free Foreclosure Listings

 You do not have to pay for a listing of foreclosed homes.
 Contact HUD or go to your City Hall where you can get a free listing of the homes, and their prices.
 Don’t get tricked by those websites the show hundreds of beautiful home, only to find that you have to pay to get the real information.